 What is next?

-The NSW Government is currently compiling a mid-point report measuring the progress of each activity against the Strategy, which will be finalised in August 2020.
+The NSW Government has compiled a mid-point report measuring the progress of each activity against the Strategy, which was completed in October 2020.
 A final review will take place during year three of implementation of the Strategy in 2021.

 The Strategy will deliver a range of initiatives including the following:

 - Development of an e-learning package to build the capacity of frontline workers to provide best practice, inclusive support for people from LGBTQ+ communities who have experienced sexual assault.
-The learning package is currently being developed by ACON and is anticipated to be available by September 2020.
+The learning package is ready to be launched by ACON and is anticipated to be available by the end of March 2021.

-- Launch of phase three of the #makenodoubt campaign in late 2020, further increasing community awareness about sexual consent.
+- Development of another consent campaign focussing on young people 16 to 24 years of age in 2021, further increasing community awareness about sexual consent.